Les Deux

 Himself is disregarded by the shepherd,

-Unto the pit of fire which belongs,
+Unto the lake of fire which belongs,

 With weeping and gnashing of teeth.